matthewharwit/Stocks-/README.md

 Schwab_Gap_Up/Down grabs filtered tickers from StreetSmartEdge and downloads as a csv.

 Pre/Postopen are scripts for connecting to the IB TWS API and placing orders.
 Preopen is ran prior to market open and Postopen at market open.

+Also includes some webscrapers for preliminary stock filtering (don't want to trade highly non-liquid, small market cap tickers).
+Simply not scalable.